Tuition Refund Plan (TRP)

 - Injury & sickness withdrawals must force the student to withdraw from all courses for the balance of the term and the conditions must be certified by a licensed physician.

 - Coverage must be obtained prior to the first class day.

-- While the University understands the value of a tuition insurance program, the University of St. Thomas does not endorse this or any other private insurance program, and reminds students participation in such a program is completely optional.
+- While the University understands the value of a tuition insurance program, the University of St. Thomas reminds students participation in such a program is completely optional.

 - Refunds for students recieving Title IV financial aid will be calculated according to federal guidelines.

 - The TRP is only available to undergraduate students.

 - Coverage options are available for Fall & Spring and J-term.
 There is no coverage available for summer term.
 The premium will be billed by term.

 - Students with a pre-existing health concern are eligible to enroll in this plan.

 - For a valid claim, withdrawal from all classes must occur prior to the end of the insured term.